Cc618/Os2020/README.md

 Os 2020 is a 32 bits OS.

-Written in C and assembly (NASM), it provides a custom bootloader and a libc.
+Written in C and assembly (NASM), it provides a custom bootloader, a libc and a Fat32 file system.

 ## Some screenshots